BeagleBoom/Menu/Readme.md

 ## Start
 Start the menu with `pm2 start index.js -- 1`

+The `1` stands for the recipientId of the menu.

 # Remote Screen and Control
 By default, a webserver is started on port `8080` and two pages are exposed.